thecadams/SiteBlocker/README.md

 # Usage

+1. Create a plist file called `FirstLaunchURLs.plist` in the root of the `SiteBlocker` directory.
+I have my list of URLs to start with that will appear in the app for you on first launch.

+2. In `FirstLaunchURLs.plist`, create a new entry of type `Array`.
+Call it `FirstLaunchURLs`.
+Add as many URLs as you wish.

-Enter regexes of the sites you want to block and it will install a Safari content blocker for you. **Make sure to enable the content blocker in Settings -> Safari, or it won't work.**
+3. Enter regexes of the sites you want to block and it will install a Safari content blocker for you.

+**Make sure to enable the content blocker in Settings -> Safari, or it won't work.**

 # What it will do